geofffranks/spruce/README.md

 1. Fetch sources via `go get github.com/geofffranks/spruce`
 1. Change current directory to the source root `cd ~/go/src/github.com/geofffranks/spruce/`
 1. Compile and execute tests `make all`

-## Is there a playground I can use before installing spruce?

-Yes! [play.spruce.cf][play.spruce] is around for testing out data merging + transformation in a cleanroom environment.
-It has a number of spruce versions available to it, and can be used to reproduce/troubleshoot bugs that you're seeing in production.
-Once you've reproduced an issue, or solution to a problem, you can save it, and share with a colleague, or reference in a GitHub issue.

 ## A Quick Example